Meeting with Your Faculty Adviser

 Here are some points to keep in mind:

 - If you make an appointment, be on time.
 You may wish to swing by your adviser’s office before your appointment so that you know the location and won’t be stressed about finding the office for the first time.
-If you hope to drop in, knock on the door and ask your adviser if he/she has time to meet with you.
+If you hope to drop in, knock on the door and ask your adviser if they have time to meet with you.
 The adviser should say yes, or give you another time for a meeting.

 - If you’re afraid to talk to your adviser or other professors, it’s going to be hard to meet with other authority figures in the future…like a boss.
 Think of the time you spend with faculty members as practice for interactions with superiors and colleagues.

 - It is always more important to be interested, than to try to be interesting (a truth not only for interactions with faculty).
 Everyone likes to talk about themselves, so if there is an awkward silence during a meeting, or you run into your adviser or a professor on campus, don’t worry about having something to talk about.
-Let him/her do the talking.
+Let them do the talking.
 Depending on how the conversation goes, some appropriate questions/comments are:

 - How did you get into the field of (insert your area here)?